 Below is the tentative schedule for the trip, but we approach this with flexibility because our ultimate focus is on relationships.
 Please note: Any PDF itineraries attached to this web site (see below) reflect the most current daily schedule and should serve to replace the following bullet points.

 We will be staying in local hotels and eating in approved restaurants.

 Transportation consists of land cruiser and/or local trucks and vans.
 There is also opportunity to walk around the village and local landmarks.

 Helping Hands International recommends you follow those health and safety recommendations readily published by the CDC and Travel Alert program offered by the US State Department, as well as those recommended by your personal physician.
 COVID-19 testing varies by Country and may be necessary before this trip departure and before returning to the USA.
 Please note, if you take prescription medicines, please check with your local pharmacist to ensure the medicines are not considered a controlled substance in the location you are traveling.

 Please be sure to read specific passport and visa requirements listed here, per the U.S. State Department.
-U.S. and Canadian citizen (adult or child): Must have a current passport with the expiration date no later than 6 months of your return date.
-All other countries (not a US citizen): Current passport, plus B-2 Visitor’s visa or current green card.
-Each person will be asked to obtain a visa for our trip when they arrive in Kenya.
-The cost is $50 cash.
+U.S. and Canadian citizen (adult or child): Must have a current passport with the expiration date no later than 6 months of your return date, plus an e-visa before boarding an aircraft.

 “Rakwaro is a remote village located in the Northwest portion of Kenya, specifically near the shores of Lake Victoria.